Scientists Tell NYC’s Natural History Museum To Boot Billionaire Trump Backer From Board

 The statement launches a new campaign by activists and scientists who last formed a coalition in 2015 to call for the ouster of David Koch, the fossil fuel billionaire who helped bankroll the movement to discredit and attack climate researchers.
 The coalition hailed victory when the 77-year-old tycoon stepped down from the museum’s board of trustees in January 2016.

-Last Sunday, protesters gathered on the museum’s marble steps facing Manhattan’s Central Park West to demand Mercer’s removal.
+Last Sunday, a progressive group called Revolting Lesbians staged a protest on the museum’s marble steps facing Manhattan’s Central Park West to demand Mercer’s removal.
+Calling Mercer “the first lady of the alt-right,” a representative from the group, Anne Maguire, told HuffPost they sent letters to every board member ahead of the rally.

 In a statement on Thursday, the museum said it believes “human-induced climate change is well-supported by scientific evidence and is one of the most serious issues currently facing our planet.”

-Note: This article was updated with additional details from Revolting Lesbians and to reflect the most recent tally of scientists’ signatures.